zarillion/handynotes-plugins/plugins/08_VisionsOfNZoth/README.md

 * `zhCN` - Chinese (Simplified) (thanks wyjbuxiu!)
 * `zhTW` - Chinese (Traditional) (thanks BNS333!)

-If you would like to translate the addon to another language, send me a PM or comment with the file on this page.
+If you would like to translate the addon to another language, please open a [ticket](https://github.com/zarillion/handynotes-plugins/issues) or submit a [pull request](https://github.com/zarillion/handynotes-plugins/pulls) on GitHub.

 ## Credits and Issues